jonirizar/jonirizar.github.io/_pages/research.md

 ## Work In Progress

-- Revisiting Boys Will Be Boys (2024), Copenhagen Business School
+- Revisiting Boys Will Be Boys: Gender and Trading Performance (2024), Copenhagen Business School